 How are you dealing with the Covid19 outbreak across your offices?

 We are digital and work digitally since inception; thus in our business – it barely changed anything.
-However it puts us in a position to help others and it is a privilege to be able to contribute.
+However, it puts us in a position to help others and it is a privilege to be able to contribute.
 Download the app and use the code LZPLUS16 in the search bar for 3 complimentary comic books.
 More will come in the upcoming weeks.

 What led you to decide to set-up in the Paris Region?

-France acknowledges Comic books at the 9th art and has an affinity and a respect for their value, thus I knew that our approach would be understood and accepted as a real teaching tool faster in France than anywhere else.
+France acknowledges Comic books as the 9th art and has an affinity and respect for their value, thus I knew that our approach would be understood and accepted as a real teaching tool faster in France than anywhere else.
 Did you know that even back in the day, Asterix was created to teach Latin?
 France has one of the best systems in place to help and sustain start-ups.
-Many French organizations, French Tech, Institut francais, Alliances francaises… all were ready and willing to help in every way.
+Many French organizations, French Tech, Institut francais, Alliances Francaises… all were ready and willing to help in every way.
 Then came the cherry on the cake when the Education Nationale gave us the mandate for the Italian language.
 On a personal level – I am a child of the French education system.

 How would you qualify the workforce/talents in the Paris Region?

 One of the best education systems in the world, and an ocean of cultural contribution over History result in very bright minds and talent.
 I always came to France when I needed keys.
-When I wrote my book “Bouddha, le Roman de sa Vie” published by Nicole Lattes and Pocket, Laffont – I found the answers in Paris at l’universite de France from the late Professeur Andre Bareau.
+When I wrote my book “Bouddha, le Roman de sa Vie” published by Nicole Lattes and Pocket, Laffont – I found the answers in Paris at Université de France from the late Professeur Andre Bareau.
 For those who have the entrepreneurial spirit and understand how to work outside the stringent social system – Paris is amazing